 - Read the ingredients always!

 - I discovered Pure Harmony® Chicken and Giblets recipe with vegetables 3 oz. can (Stater Bros.
 Market) doesn’t have wheat, corn or soy.
 It also has no meat by-products, preservatives or additives.
 He’s doing very well on this one!
 It took over a month to see improvement in his health.
 It does have carrots, peas and potato

 - Blue Buffalo® Freedom Grain Free Mature 5.5 oz. can has wholesome ingredients just like Pure Harmony.
 You get this one at Petsmart®.
 It has more vitamins and minerals added to it than the Pure Harmony does.
 But, I have my doubts about any benefit.
 I think it is best assimilated from food itself.
 Although, I think he would do fine on both he does prefer Pure Harmony…

 - Therefore, everything considered, I will stick with Pure Harmony, because he seems to be recovering very well.
 And, he is gaining weight slowly, getting stronger, looking better and getting around without limping as much as he was, so why rock the boat?
 As the old saying goes, ‘if something works, don’t fix it’

 - Also, I mix (1) teaspoon of psyllium fiber powder to his morning can of food

-- I do those two things only once a day in the morning mixed in one three ounce can of Pure Harmony in his bowl on the counter top
+- I do this once a day in the morning mixed in one three ounce can of Pure Harmony in his bowl on the counter top

 - I feed him all the cans he will eat throughout the day when he is hungry because he is still underweight

 - No Diarrhea anymore and his stool is finally solid again in the cat box!

 - He isn’t throwing up

 - I grow grass for all my cats to eat!
 ‘Power Grow®’ Wheatgrass Seed on eBay.
 Highly Recommended.
 Grows great!

 - My senior cat has been eating about 3 to 4 (3 oz.) cans a day